 Misophenax (fl.
 1762) was the pen name of the anonymous author of Christianity True Deism (London, 1762).
 He identified Christianity with deism.
 While he is unknown now, his book was reviewed favorably in two eighteenth-century English journals and a French one.
 The best introduction to his deist ideas is pages 35-81 of this book.

-Thomas Morgan (d.
-1743) was an independent minister who was dismissed for his unorthodox ideas.
+Thomas Morgan (1671/2-1743) was originally a Presbyterian minister, but he was dismissed for his unorthodox ideas.
 He then became a doctor to support himself.
-He described himself as a Christian deist.
-A good introduction to his ideas is the lasting 35 pages (pages 416-450) of his most important book, The Moral Philosopher.
+He described himself as a Christian deist and claimed real Christianity was not based on the Old Testament.
+A good introduction to his ideas is his most important book, The Moral Philosopher, 2nd ed.
+(London, 1738), iii-xii, 142-70, 358-86.

 Thomas Paine (1737-1809) was born to Quaker parents in England.
 After he went to America, his pamphlet “Common Sense” was instrumental in helping the Americans win the Revolutionary War.
 He despised Christianity and thought science proved deism was true.
 A good introduction to his ideas is the conclusion of his book The Age of Reason.